• Search

 Small or light-duty washing machine

 A light duty washing machine may have a capacity of 5kg – 8kg and run for approximately 8 washes a day.
 This makes them ideal for businesses who require regular but light washing such as a bed and breakfast, a hair salon or social housing.
-It is worth noting that this size of commercial washing machine is often comparable in size to domestic equivalents but will be far more robust as they are built specifically for business use.
+It is worth noting that this size of commercial machine is often comparable in size to domestic equivalents but will be far more robust as they are built specifically for business use.

 JLA 7 & 8 washing machines are a great example of small commercial washers who provide a large drum capacity whilst using minimal facility space, particularly when stacked, as is the benefit of the smaller ranges.